How to

 Learn how to fill in absence in different situations, and how this may affect your payment.

-If you are absent for welfare reasons, NAV may decide not to reduce your AAP payment.
+If you are absent for welfare reasons, Nav may decide not to reduce your AAP payment.
 Welfare reasons include

 - a sick child, including situations where your child carer is ill